andrewtwitchett/technicaltask/README.md

 ## What i could improve

-- Turn the data from an array to an object (this could then be saved to an orm such as doctrine)
-- Refactor error handling to provide exception handling and logging.
+Refactor error handling to provide exception handling and logging.
 - Refactor Task.php, the code is untidy and could be managed better in separate functions.
-- Add an interface to the parser so they always return the same data and allow additional types to be added easier.
 - Improve the unit test.
-More tests are required - Test all dta and helper classes fully
+More tests are required - Test all data and helper classes fully
 - Add more behat test, rather than just testing only user journey I need to test all the user journeys